drphilmarshall/OM10/examples/LSST/OM10_LSSTDESC_notes.md

 ## Getting set up

-- PM and DF created [OM10 fork for DF](https://github.com/davidfinley/OM10)
+- PM and DF created an [OM10 fork for DF](https://github.com/davidfinley/OM10)
 - PM modified OM10 to allow use of astropy
-- PM set up the `.ini` files so that `cosmosis` can be run from the OM10 examples folder:
+- PM set up the `.ini` files so that `cosmosis` can be run from the OM10 examples folder, like this:
 ```
 cd examples/LSST
 bash